top of page

 Highlights of our history include the entire ensemble traveling to Sweden to create a dance and music on camera film with the Norrbotten Big Band, an internationally acclaimed jazz ensemble based in Luleå.
 The Michele Brangwen Dance Ensemble returned to Sweden the following year for live evening-length performances with the Norrbotten Big Band that toured cities in Sweden.
 The Michele Brangwen Dance Ensemble was commissioned by MECA (Multicultural Education & Counseling Through The Arts) to create Confusion of Angels, an altar/installation performance work that included dance, music and film for their Dia de Los Muertos Festival.
 Confusion of Angels features a short film made at the Rothko Chapel’s Reflecting Pool.
 The film was released as part of ARTCAST Season 3 and can be found on the Rothko Chapel's website as well as our ARTCAST page.

-Now in our 21th season of performances, the Michele Brangwen Dance Ensemble has commissioned twenty-six new music works for dance.
-Composers include Tim Hagans, Seth Paynter, Thomas Helton, Brian Nelson, Carol Morgan, Reynaldo Ochoa, Arthur Gottschalk, Rufus Reid and Danielle Reich.
+Now entering our 25th season of performances, the Michele Brangwen Dance Ensemble has commissioned twenty-six new music works for dance.
+Composers include Tim Hagans, Jon Irabagon, Seth Paynter, Thomas Helton, Brian Nelson, Carol Morgan, Reynaldo Ochoa, Arthur Gottschalk, Rufus Reid and Danielle Reich.

 bottom of page